Chapter 8: Teaching and Faculty Interactions with Students

 8.B.4 Evaluations of Teaching

-The Center for Research on Learning and Teaching (CRLT) can provide information about multiple methods of evaluating teaching, including teaching portfolios and peer review.
+The Center for Research on Learning and Teaching (CRLT) can provide information about multiple methods of evaluating teaching, including peer review.
 CRLT’s instructional consultants also help individual faculty interpret their student ratings reports.
 See also section 8.B.1 “Center for Research on Learning and Teaching.”

 8.B.6 Faculty Mentoring & Advising